alexyorke/alexyorke.github.io/_posts/2025-06-30-a-list-is-a-monad-part-2.md

     }
 }
 ```

+In summary: Any class you wire up once with its configuration via its constructor, then freely call its methods without re-passing that config, is literally using the Reader pattern.
+It's just a function that takes in some environment `Env`, and returns an output.
+In DI, it's typically a class that takes in some dependency/IRepository/IService, and outputs/does some output.
+The function doesn't care where `Env` is coming from, the same as the class doesn't care where the dependency/IRepository/IService is coming from, it just has it.

 This `Reader<Env, T>` class is essentially a container for `Func<Env, T>`.
 Notice how `FlatMap` uses the same `env` to run the subsequent computation.
 This is what ensures the *same* context is threaded through all chained operations.
 With `Map` and `FlatMap` defined, `Reader` forms a proper monad (you could verify it satisfies identity and associativity laws, similar to our tests for `MaybeMonad`).
 In fact, many functional libraries simply define `Reader<Env, T>` as an alias for a function `Env -> T`, with monadic operations to compose those functions.

 ### **Using the Reader Monad for Configuration and DI**